 The Status Icons are displayed on the Desktop screen and convey operational and diagnostic information.
 The icons are described in the table below.
+See Figure 56 (page 44).
+Ensure the water heater is properly grounded.
+Flame sensing requires an adequate earth ground.
+If the water heater is not properly grounded it will cause Ignition Failure.
+See Electrical Connections (page 59).

 Table 17.
 Status Icons Icon Description Water temperature in the tank has fallen.
 Shaded area of the animated thermometer icon will rise and fall in response to water temperature in the storage tank as sensed from the Upper and Lower Temperature Probes.
-See Figure 3 (page 8) and Figure 4 (page 9) for location for location of Temperature Probes.
+See Figure 4 (page 9) and Figure 5 (page 9) for location for location of Temperature Probes.
 Water temperature in the tank has reached the Operating Set Point.
 The control system enters the Standby mode.
 The control is unable to initiate a heating cycle.
-This will happen whenever a fault condition is detected by the control system or when the Enable/Disable switch on front panel is in disable position or Building Management system Enable/ Disable circuit is an open circuit.
+This will happen whenever a fault condition is detected by the control system or when the Enable/Disable switch on front panel is in disable position or Building Management system Enable/Disable Circuit is an open circuit.
 Display will read "Status: Water Heating Disabled."
-For more information see Enable / Disable Circuit (page 41).
-Note: When the water heater is in disabled mode, a text message appears next to this icon identifying the reason that it went into disabled mode.
+For more information, see Enable/Disable Circuit (page 40) Note: When the water heater is in disabled mode, a text message appears next to this icon identifying the reason that it went into disabled mode.
 The Combustion Blower is being energized.
 4 The Spark Igniter is being energized.
 See Figure 2 (page 7) for Spark Igniter location.
-OFF GAS N The 24-volt gas valve is being energized. Ó The control system has sensed flame at the Main Burner from the flame sensor.
-See the Sequence Of Operation Flow Chart (page 61) and Figure 2 (page 7). ļ The control system has declared a fault condition and must be inspected/serviced by a Qualified Service Agent.
+OFF GAS N The 24-volt gas valve is being energized.
+(The control system has sensed flame at the Main Burner from the flame sensor.
+See Sequence of Operation Flow Chart (page 60) and Figure 2 (page 7). i The control system has declared a fault condition and must be inspected/serviced by a Qualified Service Agent.
 Fault message details can be viewed in the Current Fault menu.
 Heating operation is disabled (lock out) until the condition that caused the fault is corrected.
 Power to the water heater must be cycled off and on at the breaker to reset the control system.
-Note: Cycling power will not reset the control system if the condition that caused the fault has not been corrected. ?
-The control system has declared an alert condition and must be inspected/serviced by a Qualified Service Agent.
+Note: Cycling power will not reset the control system if the condition that caused the fault has not been corrected.
+3 The control system has declared an alert condition and must be inspected/serviced by a Qualified Service Agent.
 The water heater will continue to operate during an alert condition.